bmlewandowski/anything_llm_conversation/MODE_SWITCHING.md

 ## Technical Details

-### Mode Detection
+### Workspace Detection
 - Keyword-based detection from voice transcription
 - Case-insensitive matching
-- Works with natural language (e.g., "switch to analysis mode" or just "analysis mode")
+- Works with natural language (e.g., "switch to analysis mode", "analysis mode", or "switch to analysis workspace")
+- Phrases like "code review mode" and "troubleshooting mode" are normalized to workspace slugs (e.g., `investigation`)

-### Mode Persistence
+### Workspace Persistence
-- Modes persist per conversation ID
+- Active workspace persists per conversation ID
+- State is saved to `.storage` and restored automatically after restarts or integration reloads
-- Switching modes clears conversation history for clean context
+- Switching workspaces clears local conversation history for clean context
-- Each conversation can have its own mode
+- Each conversation can independently track its own workspace

 ### System Prompts
-- Each mode has a specialized system prompt
-- Prompts include mode-awareness for seamless switching
+- **Entity-aware workspaces** (JARVIS/default, Analysis, Investigation, Security): the integration injects a live device list and current timestamp into every request via the AnythingLLM `prompt` field
+- **Non-entity workspaces** (Research, Adventure, Visual): no `prompt` override is sent — AnythingLLM uses the workspace's own system prompt natively
-- Device information is available in all modes
+- Device information is available only in entity-aware workspaces

 ## Example Scenarios